 Fine-tuning Phase

 Figure 6.5 shows some stages of a simulation for a simple ring-shaped data distribution.
 Figure 6.6 displays the final results after 40000 adaptation steps for three other distribution.
-The parameters used for the growth phase were: .
-The parameters for the fine-tuning phase were: and unchanged, .

 Figure 6.5: Growing grid simulation sequence for a ring-shaped uniform probability distribution. a) Initial state. b-f) Intermediate states. g) Final state. h) Voronoi tessellation corresponding to the final state.